telerik/kendo-ui-builder/docs/components/radio-button-list.md

 # Radio Button List

-The Radio Button List ...
+The Radio Button List Editors is part of the components which the Builder supports.

-## Features
+## Usage

+* Represents a list of items where each node is listed next to a radio button.
+* Provides multiple selection options.
+* Allows selection by checking the corresponding radio buttons.

 ## Preview